decretist/Dissertation/Chapter4/visualization.md

 author: Paul Evans
 date: February 6, 2020
 title: Stylometry
-subtitle: Introductory 2-dimensional visualization
+subtitle: Simplified 2-dimensional visualization
 ---
-Let's take a first look at how this kind of stylometric analysis works in practice with some actual data from the first- and second-recension *dicta*, excluding the *dicta* from *de Penitentia*.[^6] *In* is the most frequently occurring word in the *dicta*.
+Let's take a first look at how this kind of stylometric analysis works in practice with some actual data from the first- and second-recension *dicta*, excluding the *dicta* from *de Penitentia*.[^6]

+*In* is the most frequently occurring word in the *dicta*.
 There are 1,450 occurrences of *in* out of 56,713 words in the first-recension *dicta* (2.56%).
-There are 411 occurrences of *in* out of 14,255 words in the second-recension *dicta* (2.88%). *In* therefore occurs 13% more frequently in the second-recension *dicta* than it does in the first-recension *dicta*.
+There are 411 occurrences of *in* out of 14,255 words in the second-recension *dicta* (2.88%).
+The mean frequency of occurrence of *in* for the combined first- and second-recension *dicta* is therefore 1,861 occurrences out of 70,968 words (2.62%).
+*In* occurs 2.50% less frequently than the mean in the first-recension *dicta*, but 9.95% more frequently than the mean in the second-recension *dicta*.
+Because the first-recension *dicta* represent 79.9% of the words in the combined total, we expect first-recension word frequencies to be much closer to the mean.

 *Non* is the second most frequently occurring word in the *dicta*.
 There are 1,360 occurrences of *non* in the first-recension *dicta* (2.40%).
-There are 306 occurrences of *non* in the second-recension *dicta* (2.15%). *Non* therefore occurs 12% more frequently in the first-recension *dicta* than in the second-recension *dicta*.
+There are 306 occurrences of *non* in the second-recension *dicta* (2.15%).
+The mean frequency of occurrence of *non* for the combined first- and second-recension *dicta* is therefore 1,666 occurrences out of 70,968 words (2.35%). *Non* occurs 2.15% more frequently than the mean in the first-recension *dicta*, but 8.56% less frequently than the mean in the second-recension *dicta*.

-13% for *in* and 12% for *non* are significant variations for such common words---it's not like we're talking about low-frequency words where a small difference in the count can make for a big difference in percentage.
+**Fix: 13% for *in* and 12% for *non* are significant variations for such common words---it's not like we're talking about low-frequency words where a small difference in the count can make for a big difference in percentage.**

 We could graph the number of occurrences of *in* and *non* per 1,000 words of the two samples (from the first- and second-recension